michaeljsteel/NumBAT/docs/source/install.rst

 #.
 If this program runs without error, congratulations!
 You are now ready  to proceed to the next chapter to begin using |NUMBAT|.
 If not, please see the suggestions at :ref:`sec-troubleshooting-windows-label`.

+.. _sec-wininstallmeth2-label:

 Installing |NUMBAT| Method 2: pre-built Windows installer
 -------------------------------------------------------------
 *Note*: The installer will allow you to run |NUMBAT| problems and make changes to the code on the Python side only.
-(For most people, this is fine.)
+You won't be able to make changes to the Fortran finite element code.
+(For most people, this is completely fine.)
 The installer is not updated as frequently as the main source tree.